theandrew168/devops/README.md

 # devops
 This repo contains the automation I use for my personal projects and websites.
 Two open source tools carry most of the weight: [Ansible](https://www.ansible.com/) and [Terraform](https://www.terraform.io/).
-I currently use [DigitalOcean](https://www.digitalocean.com/) and [Linode](https://www.linode.com/) to host all of my infrastructure but this setup can be easily adapted to other hosting providers.
+I currently use [DigitalOcean](https://www.digitalocean.com/) to host all of my infrastructure but this setup can be easily adapted to other hosting providers.

 ## Scheduling
 In general, the infra managed by this repo operates on the following schedule.